ravisheth/mapsseq/README.md

 	- Incubate at RT for at least 30min.
 - Postbarcoding washes
 	- Centrifuge 15mL tube down (5000g, 5min) and transfer beads to 1.5mL tube
-	- Wash beads 3 times with 1mL STOP10 buffer (vortex, 10,000g 1min)
+	- Wash beads 3 times with 1mL STOP10 buffer (vortex, incubate 1m, 10,000g 1min)
+	- Incubate beads with DENATURE for 10m at room temperature
-	- Wash beads 3 times with **fresh** DENATURE as above
+	- Wash beads 3 times with **fresh** DENATURE (vortex, incubate 1m, 10,000g 1min)
-	- Wash beads 2 times with NEUTRALIZE buffer as above
+	- Wash beads 2 times with NEUTRALIZE buffer (vortex, incubate 1m, 10,000g 1min)
 	- Either wash 3 times in TET buffer if storing overnight, or proceed back to barcoding reaction with 3 washes in WB for next extension rounds

 #### Enzymatic cleanup of barcoded hydrogel beads